Published on in Health Tip of the Week

 Honor family traditions

 Think about your family’s holiday gatherings.
 Are there small traditions you can still do virtually?
 Perhaps saying grace together or making a toast.
-How about watching football together or a holiday parade on TV?
 Honor past traditions and consider adding new ones that can be practiced virtually this year, but may continue to be impactful in future, in-person gatherings.

-The holidays will certainly be challenging for many this year, but by working together and caring for each other, we can help ensure many more holidays together.
+By working together and caring for each other, we can help ensure many more seasons spent together.

 Masking Do’s and Don’ts

-Want to protect yourself during COVID’s winter resurgence?
+Want to protect yourself against COVID-19?
 Make sure you use effective masks (2 layers) and wear them covering both your nose and mouth.

 Subscribe to Health Tip of the Week e-newsletter